smarts-project/smarts-project.github.io/_pages/main-page.md

 [Return to top](#the-competition)

 ### How to enter
-The competition registration opens on 14th August 2020.
-The Competition itself commences on 14th August 2020 and ends at midnight on 14th October 2020 (the 'Dead-line').
+The competition registration opens on early July 2022.
+The Competition itself commences on the 1st of August 2022 and ends at midnight on 1st November 2022 (the 'Dead-line').
 Any competition submission after the Deadline will be automatically disqualified.

 The following describes how entries to the competition can be made: